mccutchen/mom-christmas-gift/README.md

 *(Note: it took me a while to realize that there were at least two candidates for Van Gogh's Irises, and I just picked the one whose colors I liked best.
-I really hope it's the one you had in mind!)*
+I really hope it's the one you had in mind!
+Also, I picked the Life Magazine version of the V-J Day photo, because I liked the splash of red.)*

 That program (whose source code you can see above), took these inputs: